rubio105/credactive/replit.md

 # Overview

-CREDACTIVE (formerly IBI ACADEMY) is a professional online platform designed for quiz-based certification preparation across various domains, including Cybersecurity, Compliance & Governance, Business & Innovation, and Leadership & Assessment.
+CREDACTIVE ACADEMY is a professional online platform designed for quiz-based certification preparation across various domains, including Cybersecurity, Compliance & Governance, Business & Innovation, and Leadership & Assessment.
 The platform offers quizzes, tracks user progress, generates detailed reports, and provides premium content accessible via a €90/year Stripe subscription.
 Features traditional email/password authentication with Brevo email service for password recovery and welcome emails.
 The strategic vision is to become the leading destination for professional certifications, utilizing AI for large-scale question generation to eventually offer over 1,000,000 questions.

 # User Preferences